 Reallocation/New Project - You will check this box for any project not currently funded, or if requesting to change your previously funded project to a new project (other than expansion).
-Eligible projects under this category are: New Projects funded from reallocation.
+Eligible projects under this category are: New Projects funded from reallocation or other New Projects.